Ajatt-Tools/mpvacious/README.md

 ## Usage
 * `Ctrl+t` toggles `autoclip` option.
-When enabled, you can use it in combination with Yomichan's clipboard monitor.
-Yomichan Search is activated by pressing `Alt+Insert` in your web browser.
+When enabled, you can use it in combination with [Yomichan](https://foosoft.net/projects/yomichan/)'s clipboard monitor. `Yomichan Search` is activated by pressing `Alt+Insert` in your web browser.
 * `Ctrl+e` creates a card with currently visible subtitle text on the front.
 * `Ctrl+s` sets the starting line.
-Supposed to be used when the sentence spans multiple subtitle lines.
+It is supposed to be used when the sentence spans multiple subtitle lines.
 After pressing `Ctrl+s` wait for the next line(s) to appear and then press `Ctrl+e` to set the ending line and create the card.